YijiaXiong/yijiaxiong.github.io/README.md

 # Dr. Xiong's Website

-I have studied and worked in multiple disciplines including phisical chemistry, biophysics and biochemistry.
+I have worked in the intersection of multiple disciplines including physical chemistry, biophysics and biochemistry.
 I also wrote programs for data acquisition and data analysis.
-The unique combination of different expertise make me an excellent asset of companies that has a multiple discipline working environment.
+This unique combination of expertise make me an excellent asset of companies that is seeking for a candidate to work in a multiple discipline environment.